conservationtechlab/animl-py/README.md

 A full list of dependencies can be found in environment.yml

+Animl also depends on [exiftool](https://exiftool.org/index.html) for accessing file metadata.

 ### Verify Install
 We recommend you download the [examples](https://github.com/conservationtechlab/animl-py/blob/main/examples/Southwest.zip) folder within this repository.
 Download and unarchive the zip folder.
 Then with the conda environment active: